-- 2 Click Schema > Create Class. - 3 Follow the instructions in the Create Class Wizard to define the object class.
-Help is available throughout the wizard.
+- 1 In Novell iManager, click the Roles and Tasks button Description: Roles and Tasks button - 2 Click Schema > Create Class. - 3 Follow the instructions in the Create Class Wizard to define the object class.

 If you need to define custom properties to add to the object class, cancel the wizard and define the custom properties first.
-See "Creating an Attribute" on page 119 for more information.
+See "Creating an Attribute" on page 123 for more information.